semrush/intergalactic/website/docs/content/punctuation/punctuation.md

 | :----------: | :----------------: |
 | &#8209;      | `&#8209;`          |

-* Use to prevent unwanted line breaks
+Use to prevent unwanted line breaks.

 <DosDonts>
     <template #dont>